 Now you're in the kitchen making a cup of tea and reach in your cupboard to get a mug.
 You forgot about your injury but realize it's there when you raise your arm and feel pain in your shoulder...
 Reaching for that mug just reminded you about your injury with a sharp pain / twinge.
 You stop and ask someone else to retrieve the mug for you (you stopped the activity that will cause more tearing in your shoulder).

 The pain was temporary and is now gone which means NO cold compression is needed.
-In this case heat (Deep Tissue Regeneration Therapy) should be used to encourage healing of your rotator cuff instead.
+In this case heat (Circulation Boost) should be used to encourage healing of your rotator cuff instead.

 If the pain level is quite high, use a Cold Compress or Ice Pack to get the pain and swelling down.